rudrankriyam/Foundation-Models-Framework-Benchmark/README.md

-# Foundation Models Framework Benchmark
+# Foundation Models Framework Benchmark (WORK IN PROGRESS)

 This repo measures Foundation Models performance across macOS, iOS, iPadOS, and visionOS using the Foundation Models framework.